 Virtual Show Dates: April 29 – May 30, 2021

 Long COVID - We Are Here is a fearless exploration into the long-hauler experience.
-It aims to: 1) raise awareness about the impact of this disabling post-viral epidemic; 2) open doors for the research/medical community already strained by the COVID-19 pandemic and compel the establishment of an international, funded research agenda; 3) advocate for a global repository of articles, resources, therapeutics and treatment strategies; and, 4) urge widespread physician training related to Long COVID.
+It aims to raise awareness about the impact of this disabling post-viral epidemic; open doors for the research/medical community already strained by the COVID-19 pandemic and compel the establishment of an international, funded research agenda; advocate for a global repository of articles, resources, therapeutics and treatment strategies; and, urge widespread physician training related to Long COVID.

 The long-term effects of COVID-19 are insidious and far-reaching.
 Long-haulers endure crushing, sustained symptoms ranging from extreme fatigue, dizziness and brain fog to neurologic, GI, cardiac, and/or cardiovascular distress.
-Nonetheless, some doctors routinely dismiss patient concerns as emotional problems such as depression or anxiety, and fail to provide adequate medical support.
-Further, the medical profession, as it stands, is comprised of highly specialized providers (e.g. allergists, cardiologists etc.) so treatment decisions are made within these narrow specialties.
-However, the enduring impact of COVID-19 appears to be both systemic (i.e. impacting multiple organs) and idiosyncratic, according to each person’s unique physical response.
+Nonetheless, some doctors routinely dismiss patient concerns as emotional problems such as depression or anxiety, and fail to provide needed medical support.
+The system is heavily taxed with the immediate concerns of the COVID pandemic.
+Further, the medical profession, as it stands, is comprised of highly specialized providers (e.g. allergists, cardiologists etc.), so treatment decisions are made within these narrow specialties.
+But the enduring impact of COVID-19 appears to be both systemic (i.e. impacting multiple organs) and idiosyncratic, according to each person’s unique physical response.